cogment/cogment-doc/docs/reference/python.md

 ### `get_observation(self, actor)`

 Retrieve the observation destined for the actor in the sample.
+Can be `None` (specifically for out-of-sync samples).

 Parameters:

 -   `actor`: _str_ or _int_ - The name or index of the actor for which to retrieve the observation.
 The number, index and name of actors can be retrieved from the parameters of the trial.

 Return: _RecvObservation instance_ - The observation of the actor in the sample.
+Can be `None` (specifically for out-of-sync samples).

 ### `all_rewards(self)`